Romanized Bengali — Online Sounds

 The number of Roman characters is far less than the number of characters in the Bengali alphabet.
 Therefore, some of these are represented by a combination of Roman characters.

-European languages pronounce some of the Roman characters in several different ways.
+European languages pronounce some of the Roman characters in a variety of ways.
 Our Romanized Bengali may use them in yet another way.

 Note that in French you may write the sound of “verre” also as “ver”, “vers”, “vert”, “verts”, or “vair”.
 Moreover, “v” is pronounced differently in German than these other languages.
 In English, a letter may be pronounced in numerous ways.